namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/5/24
+- One of the bugs is resolved and PR is ready for reviews
+- Other, I'm close to finishing, so will get the integration release going after the change goes in
+- Hoping to read the development handbook if I have time
+- Will be out for rest of the week

 ### 11/4/23
-- Prepared the release - waiting for approvals
+- Prepared the release for Sunday
+- Then worked on the off cycle release and its bug fix
-- Investigating an issue with the rich text editor
+- Spent time investigating the rich text editor bugs
-- Will likely pick up one of the new stories

 ### 11/1/24
-- That change is ready for code review
 - Continued working on frontend codebase improvements

 ### 10/31/24